 I have had several requests about what to do to keep a computer running without problems.
 As long as we are only talking software the steps below might be helpful.
 Most of the questions have been centered around how to avoid malware (viruses and spyware) taking over their computers, and what is better than to get a list of what a computer professional is doing for his own computer?

 Of course I am sticking my head out with this list as most computer professionals have their own way of doing things.
-But my list is working for me and that counts!! :-) Of course you have to use the programs and suggestions at your own risk.
+But my list is working for me and my customers and that counts!! 🙂 Of course you have to use the programs and suggestions at your own risk.
+You will find a list of programs further down.

-Here is my list of the free programs that I recommend in order to keep a computer clean of malware (virus, spyware etc):
+Here is my list of the free programs that I recommend in order to keep a computer clean of malware (virus, spyware etc).
+Keep in mind that this is for non-commercial use:

 - Malwarebytes.
-This is a free program and the free version does NOT stay resident in the memory which make it perfect for a monthly scan combined with AVG.
-Download from http://malwarebytes.org/
+This is a free program and the free version does NOT stay resident in the memory which make it perfect for a monthly scan combined with other tools.
+Please remember to turn off the free trial of the pro version.

 Other free programs that are very useful during normal maintenance:

 - Crap Cleaner.
 Removes temporary files and is one of the best tools that I know of for this purpose.
 It will also empty the recycle bin and other items, so you might want to take a look at what it will remove before running it.
-Download from http://www.ccleaner.com/.
 Unhook all the unnecessary stuff during installation.
-You only need: Add start menu items and Automatically check for updates.
+You only need: Add start menu items (and Automatically check for updates.)

 Download Defraggler from: http://www.piriform.com/defraggler